Update you browser

 • Greenhouse gas emissions: reduce emissions associated with catering, from sourcing to production to waste.

-• Plastic and packaging: minimise the use of plastics and single-use packaging
+• Plastic and packaging: minimise single-use plastics and packaging, and encourage the use of crockery and glassware in all outlets and hospitality.

 CLIMAVORE